Introduction

 Developmental delays (attention disorders, learning disabilities)

-The goal is to prevent minor issues from increasing into long-term problems that could hinder learning or jeopardize student wellbeing.
+The goal is to prevent minor issues from increasing into long-term problems that could hinder learning or jeopardise student well being.

 Why Early Intervention Matters